boundsj/mapbox-gl-native/INSTALL.md

 1. Copy the contents of `build/ios/pkg/static` into your project.
 It should happen automatically, but ensure that:

    - `Headers` is in your *Header Search Paths* (`HEADER_SEARCH_PATHS`) build setting.
-   - `MapboxGL.bundle` is in your target's *Copy Bundle Resources* build phase.
+   - `Mapbox.bundle` is in your target's *Copy Bundle Resources* build phase.
-   - `libMapboxGL.a` is in your target's *Link Binary With Libraries* build phase.
+   - `libMapbox.a` is in your target's *Link Binary With Libraries* build phase.

 1. Add the following Cocoa framework dependencies to your target's *Link Binary With Libraries* build phase: